bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 2. A list of the available repositories is displayed.
 These are the local and shared repositories in your current workspace.
 3. Select the repository to switch to, and click **_OK_**.
 4. A confirmation message is displayed when you are working in the new location.
-You can see the name of repository at the top left, in the title bar.
+You can see the name of the current repository at the top, in the title bar.

 If the list does not contain the name of the repository you want to use, check that you are using the correct workspace, and if necessary, switch workspace.